AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 ### Elements with Proxy, Fallback, Replacement, or Substitute Elements

-What if XML DOM elements could provide proxy, fallback, replacement, or substitute elements for themselves for scenarios such as shadow DOM or accessibility?
+What if DOM elements could provide proxy, fallback, replacement, or substitute elements for themselves for scenarios such as shadow trees or accessibility?

 ```webidl
 partial interface Element